cam-digital-hospitals/.github/profile/README.md

 ## Developer Setup

-Code style is checked using `pylint`.
-Place [.pylintrc](https://github.com/cam-digital-hospitals/.github/blob/main/.pylintrc) in the root folder of the project.
-This file primarily contains settings to disable some `pylint` warnings.

-To work on multiple repositories simultaneously:
+1. Fork the repo `cam-digital-hospitals/yinchi-dev`.
+1. Run `git clone https://github.com/cam-digital-hospitals/<yourname-dev>.git digital-hospitals`, where `<yourname-dev>` is the name of your newly created repository.
+1. `git submodule init hpath-sim` each repository you want to run as a service and update `docker/docker-compose.yml` accordingly.
+1. `git submodule update`
+    - To pull remote updates in the future, use `git pull --recurse-submodules` from the project root directory.
+    - To push with submodule changes included, use `git push --recurse-submodules=on-demand` from the project root directory.

+For more information on Git submodules, see: https://git-scm.com/book/en/v2/Git-Tools-Submodules

+### Python set-up

 1. `pip install virtualenvwrapper`
-1. Create a root folder: `git clone https://github.com/cam-digital-hospitals/<myname>-dev.git digital-hospitals`.
-    - *Create this repository first on GitHub.*
-1. Add `"git.autoRepositoryDetection": "subFolders"` to `.vscode/settings.json`.
-1. `git submodule add` each repository you want to run as a service and update `docker/docker-compose.yml` accordingly.
-1. `git commit -am "add submodules"`
-    - ***Important** to do this before any other changes so that Git sets up the links correctly.*
-    - *Check for `create mode 160000` in the output.*
 1. `mkvirtualenv digital-hospitals` or `workon digital-hospitals` if the virtual environment already exists.

 Inside the virtual environment:

 1. `pip install pip-tools`
-1. Create the pip requirement files by running `pip-compile` in each submodule folder.
+1. Create the pip requirement files by running `upgrade-deps.sh`.
-    - *Required to build the Docker containers.*
-1. Create the *master* requirement file by running `pip-compile` in the project root.
-1. `pip-sync` to install all Python requirements.
-    - *Not strictly needed as we will use Docker to run services, but helpful for development in VSCode, e.g. syntax highlighting and linting.*

 Repeat steps 2-4 each time new pip dependencies are added to any of the submodules.

 ## Docker setup